petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 and is built upon tools that can easily run both in the cloud and locally, on- or offline, for maximum flexibility.
-Here we're going to focus doing everything in a web browser.
+Here we're going to focus doing everything in a web browser though.
 We'll set up a collaborative LaTeX editing environment with Calkit and
 [GitHub Codespaces](https://github.com/features/codespaces),
 a cloud-based virtual machine service.

-Disclosure: There is a paid aspect of the Calkit Cloud, which I manage, to help pay for the costs of running the system, and to prevent users for pushing up obscene amounts of data.
+**Disclosure:** There is a paid aspect of the Calkit Cloud, which I manage, to help with the costs of running the system, and to prevent users for pushing up obscene amounts of data.
 However, the software is open source and there is a free plan that provides more than enough storage to do what we'll do here.